MRamazan/Pig-Posture-Recognition-3rd-Place-Solution/README.md

 ## What I'd Do Differently

 I intentionally left K-Fold to the end, the plan was to finalize the model first and then run K-Fold on the best version since DINOv2-G training is slow.
 I got too focused on improving the model and by the time I remembered, there was little time left.
-The peak single-model score was 0.867 at epoch 28, and even with only 3 folds at 22 epochs due to the time constraint, K-Fold pushed the score up to 0.878.
+The peak single-model score was 0.867 at epoch 28, and even with only 3 folds at 22 epochs due to the time constraint, K-Fold pushed the score up to 0.878 which is a really good improvement for this competition.
 With 4-5 folds at the full 28 epochs the result would likely be higher.

 ## Hardware